Already have labs? Get a free clinical review Upload now

 Fact: Most joint pain still comes from wear and tear, injuries, or arthritis.
 Low testosterone is usually a contributing factor, not the sole cause.

-Fact: TRT may help some symptoms by improving muscle, bone, and inflammation, but it does not reverse established cartilage damage or replace standard arthritis treatments.
+Fact: Enclomiphene or TRT may help some symptoms by improving muscle, bone, and inflammation when confirmed testosterone deficiency is classified and treated appropriately, but neither reverses established cartilage damage or replaces standard arthritis treatments.

 Fact: Men in their 30s and 40s with obesity, metabolic issues, or prior testicular problems can have low testosterone and joint symptoms too.